geneontology/annotation_extensions/doc/produced_by.md

 []

 ### Definition
+a produced_by b iff some process that occurs_in b has_output a.

 ### Usage
-Use this relation to link an extracellular cellular_component that is a product of a cell, to a cell that produced it.
+Use this relation to link a product of a cell, to a cell that produced it.
 Examples include exosomes, LDLs, secreted ECM components.

 ### Comment

 ### Subsets
-[ro-eco, AE_cellular_component, display_for_curators]
+[valid_for_annotation_extension, ro-eco, AE_cell_or_anatomical, display_for_curators]

 ##local domain
-CL:0000000 : cell
+{u'GO:0005575': u'cellular_component'}

 ## local range
-GO:0005575 : cellular_component
+{u'CL:0000000': u'cell'}

 ---------------END AUTO GENERATED SECTION---------------

 Annotation Extension Usage Examples
 -----------------------------------